SostheneA/RHISEA/README.md

 citation("Rhisea")
 ```

-# From HISEA FORTRAN to Rhisea: Modern Mixed-Stock Analysis in R {#from-hisea-fortran-to-rhisea-modern-mixed-stock-analysis-in-r}
+# From HISEA FORTRAN to Rhisea: Modern Mixed-Stock Analysis in R

 Mixed-stock analysis is a fundamental tool for fisheries science, allowing estimation of the contributions of source populations to mixture samples (e.g., fisheries catches).
 The original HISEA program, implemented in FORTRAN, pioneered this approach with a robust statistical framework and introduced several estimators (Θ₁ to Θ₅) for stock proportion inference.

-### However, the classical HISEA had important limitations: {#however-the-classical-hisea-had-important-limitations}
+### However, the classical HISEA had important limitations:

 -   Only a single built-in classifier (LDA/discriminant analysis), requiring the variables to be approximately multivariate normal with constant covariance matrices.
 -   Limited flexibility for integrating modern statistical learning approaches.
 -   Rigid input/output based on text files (*.std,* .mix, \*.ctl), and no option to save intermediate or diagnostic results for downstream analysis.

-## The Modern Workflow: Rhisea in R {#the-modern-workflow-rhisea-in-r}
+## The Modern Workflow: Rhisea in R

 Rhisea builds on the foundation of HISEA and brings mixed-stock analysis into the present: